The Gold IRA,

 done honestly.

-For retirees and near-retirees rolling a 401(k) or IRA into physical precious metals — who have heard the Rosland commercial, taken the Goldco call, and want a structural alternative that operates on the client’s side of the margin.
+For retirees and near-retirees rolling a 401(k) or IRA into physical precious metals — who want the Office's architectural commitments inside the IRA wrapper.
 Reserve IRA minimum $100,000.
 Launching by-invitation cohort Q2 2026.

 The deliverable, specified.